 West Belfast MP Paul Maskey said: "I have to condemn whoever carried this out.
 I am sure it is dissident republicans.
 They should be ashamed of themselves.
-We are very lucky this young family is not hurt or dead."'Blatant disregard for lives'
+We are very lucky this young family is not hurt or dead."

 Northern Ireland Secretary Theresa Villiers said: "This attack is a blatant disregard not just for lives of police officers, but also for safety of whole community in west Belfast."

 Northern Ireland Justice Minister David Ford said the attack was totally irresponsible

 "When will those who tried to kill police officers on the Falls Road get the message?
 They are not supported and their actions are futile," he said.

 "The people behind this attack clearly planned it but I wonder what their plan was had members of the public been injured or killed?"